 How Does CBD Help People with Anxiety and Depression?

-CBD can trigger the release of “feel-good hormones”, which help keep the body calm and relaxed.
+CBD oil can trigger the release of “feel-good hormones”, which help keep the body calm and relaxed.

 Some research studies have also discovered it’s role in boosting the production of brain cells for better coordination and response.
 Perhaps the second most common aid that people think CBD brings is that of a sedative nature.